SEO Glossary: A beginner’s guide

 The search engine’s process of storing and organizing the content it found on your website during crawling.

-A link from one page on your website to another page on your website, allowing users to easily navigate and see related content.
+A link from one page on your website to another page on your website allows users to navigate and see related content easily.
 Search engines also use internal links to crawl your website.

 A small snippet of text you can add when publishing or updating a page on your website that will show in search results below the page title and the link.
 For more help, read our blog on how to write the perfect meta description.

-A link marked with a special tag that means no ranking authority is passed from the referring website to the webpage it’s linking to.
+A link marked with a particular tag that means no ranking authority is passed from the referring website to the website it links to.
 These tags can be used to combat people who are using bad SEO tactics to “trick” search engines into improving their website ranking.

-The number of users who come to your website from search engine results pages.
+The number of users who visit your website from search engine results pages.
 To learn more, read our blog about the different types of website traffic.

 The word or phrase that a user types into a search engine.